jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_hello_world.rs - Create a simple Hello World style Excel spreadsheet using the rust_xlsxwriter library.

+* app_panes.rs - A simple example of setting some "freeze" panes in worksheets using the rust_xlsxwriter library.

 * app_perf_test.rs - Simple performance test for rust_xlsxwriter.

 * app_right_to_left.rs - Example of using rust_xlsxwriter to create a